Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             my_lib_tex_forward.wig:tex:1:a:+
                             my_lib_tex_reverse.wig:tex:1:a:-.
       --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
-                            Wig files of RNA-Seq with transcript fragmented.
+                            Wig files of RNA-Seq with fragmented transcripts.
 The format is: wig_file_path:frag:condition_id(integer):re
                             plicate_id(alphabet):strand(+ or -).
 If multiple wig
                             files need to be assigned, please use spaces to